 A closer look at Bulleid’s life reveals that his father, John George Lawrence Bulleid was actively involved in Liberal Politics, as was his brother G.L Bulleid, a painter, whose works had been purchased by several members of the British Royal Family, as well as Kaiser Willhelm (Central Somerset Gazette 24 March 1933, p.5).
 G.L Bulleid was, by contrast, a member of the anti-Communist and anti-Socialist Junior Imperial League.

 As peculiar as it sounds, Hilda Porter’s links to Grosvenor House do stretch back to this period.
-According to Porter’s great nephew, Trevor Darge, her father Henry George Jacques Porter had formed a partnership with Mr Walter Mason Cuckow shortly after his arrival in Felixstowe in 1911.
-Grosvenor House had been in the Cuckow family for a number of generations.
-During the early part of his life, Henry had, like Reid, lived in the same Springfield district of Chelmsford with his parents — workhouse schoolmaster and schoolmistress, George and Sarah Jacques Porter.
+According to Porter’s great nephew, Trevor Darge, Hilda’s father Henry George Jacques Porter had formed a partnership with Mr Walter Mason Cuckow shortly after his arrival in Felixstowe in 1911.
+Grosvenor House had been in the Cuckow family for a number of generations, and was certainly in their possession at the time of Bulleid’s mysterious death.
+During the early part of his life, Hilda’s father had, like Reid, lived in the same Springfield district of Chelmsford with his own parents — workhouse schoolmaster and schoolmistress, George and Sarah Jacques Porter.
 Cuckow was, by contrast, a wine merchant who had been co-proprietor of the Grosvenor with his father Edwin since the 1880s.

 Curiously, both Porter and Bulleid, the solicitor who died, were accountants by trade.